ServerlessLLM/ServerlessLLM/README.md

 ## Contributing

 ServerlessLLM is actively maintained and developed by those [Contributors](./CONTRIBUTING.md).
-We welcome new contributors and together make ServerlessLLM better and more easier to use.
+We welcome new contributors to join us in making ServerlessLLM faster, better and more easier to use.
 Please check [Contributing Guide](./CONTRIBUTING.md) for details.

 ## Citation